International studies and languages

 The Diploma of Language will be of interest to students for whom a systematic study of language is a desirable addition to their primary course of study.
 It can also be undertaken concurrently with your principal degree, commencing in the first or second year of study.
 Our courses are suitable for students with no language experience, as well as those who have previously studied the language, and native speakers.
 Students study different units depending on their prior knowledge.
 The Diploma of Language is available only part time.

-Video introduction - Diploma of Language
+Video introduction - Languages at Deakin

 Why study at Deakin?